canonical/mysql-operator/docs/tutorial/index.md

 ## Set up the environment

 First, we will set up a cloud environment using [Multipass](https://multipass.run/) with [LXD](https://documentation.ubuntu.com/lxd/latest/) and [Juju](https://documentation.ubuntu.com/juju/3.6/).
-This is the quickest and easiest way to get your machine ready for using Charmed PostgreSQL.
+This is the quickest and easiest way to get your machine ready for using Charmed MySQL.

 To learn about other types of deployment environments and methods (e.g. bootstrapping other clouds, using Terraform), see [](/how-to/deploy/index).

+(create-multipass-vm)=
 ### Create a Multipass VM

 Multipass is a quick and easy way to launch virtual machines running Ubuntu.
 It uses the [cloud-init](https://cloud-init.io/) standard to install and configure all the necessary parts automatically.